Table of Contents

 While it may be scary for you to witness, you can find comfort in the fact that they don’t have to experience first-hand mentally.

 Another comforting fact for pet owners is that spasms and/or seizures in dogs typically only last at most 60-80 seconds and at least 10 to 30 seconds.

 Dog seizures lasting five minutes or longer are considered life-threatening and are rare.

 Although not ideal, dogs suffering from conditions that may cause mild to severe muscle spasm fits are perfectly capable of living long, happy lives when given the proper care and/or medication.

 Knowing this will help you remain calm should they experience a fit, which helps them stay calm and makes the experience less frightening for everyone involved.

 How to Prevent Muscle Spasms in Dogs

 Ensure your dog stays hydrated

 Dehydration can exacerbate dog muscle spasms.
 Always keep a cool and full water bowl both in your yard and in the home.
-For senior dogs, or animals recovering from injury that is making getting around more difficult, place water bowls in multiple locations around the house so they don't have to travel far.
+For senior dogs, or animals recovering from an injury that makes getting around more difficult, place water bowls in multiple locations around the house so they don't have to travel far.

-Watch carefully when your dog interacts with others, whether this is at the dog park, or in your own backyard with a dog they know very well.
-Chaperoning your pet’s social life will better your chances to observing injury or the potential for injury at the moment it occurs.
+Watch carefully when your dog interacts with others, whether at the dog park or in your own backyard with a dog they know very well.
+Chaperoning your pet’s social life will better your chances of observing injury or the potential for injury at the moment it occurs.